 Institutional Citation Reports

-Thomson Reuters provides access to a suite of Research Evaluation Tools, including Institutional Citation Reports which can be used to measure research output at the institutional level.
+The Libraries subscribe to InCites: Essential Science Indicators and Thomson Reuters provides fee-based access to a suite of additional Research Evaluation Tools, including Institutional Citation Reports which can be used to measure research output at the institutional level.
 Other tools may help users to determine influential individuals within institutions, and institutions that are impacting a multitude of fields of study.
 Importantly this tool also serves to gauge emerging areas, a hot topic at all research organizations.